• Skip to main content

 ✔️Helpful tips

-• Add your protein back to the pan along with this stir-fry sauce.
-Toss until everything is well mixed.
-Your stir-fry is ready to be served.
+Add cooked protein back to the pan along with this stir-fry sauce.
+Fry until everything is hot.
+Serve immediately and enjoy!

 Pouring stir-fry sauce into a pan of cooked vegetables.